 Idaho Department of Water Resources: In order to alter any Idaho stream, a prospective miner using recreational mining equipment must first obtain a stream alteration permit from the Idaho Department of Water Resources in accordance with the Idaho Stream Channel Protection Act.
 Permitting information can be found on their website here.

-Idaho Department of Lands: The Idaho Department of Lands (IDL) administers the Mined Land Reclamation Act, which requires:
+Idaho Department of Lands: The IDL administers the Mined Land Reclamation Act (Title 47, Chapter 15 of Idaho Code), which requires:

-- An approved reclamation plan for surface and underground mining operations;
+- An approved reclamation plan for surface and underground mining operations.
+The mining of all minerals, locatable, leasable, and salable, require an approved reclamation plan;

 - Each approved reclamation plan must have a performance bond;